saifs1315/Resume-job-matcher/Readme.md

-📄 Resume & Job Description Matcher Bot with AI Insights 🤖 This project is an interactive web application designed to help job seekers assess how well their resume aligns with a specific job description.
-Leveraging advanced Natural Language Processing (NLP) and Large Language Models (LLMs), it provides both a numerical match score and a detailed AI-generated analysis, offering actionable insights for tailoring your application.
+📄 Resume & Job Description Matcher Bot with AI Insights 🤖 An interactive, AI-powered web app to help job seekers evaluate how well their resume aligns with a specific job description.
+This tool combines Natural Language Processing (NLP) and Large Language Models (LLMs) to deliver a match score and AI-generated insights to help tailor applications for better results.

-This bot is built entirely using free and open-source technologies, making it an excellent portfolio piece.
+Built entirely with free and open-source technologies, it’s perfect as a portfolio project or practical career tool.
 ✨ Features
-PDF Resume Upload: Easily upload your resume in PDF format.
+•	📄 PDF Resume Upload: Easily upload your resume in PDF format.

-Job Description Input: Paste the job description directly into the application.
+•	📝 Job Description Input: Paste any job description directly into the application.

-AI-Generated Match Score: Get an overall compatibility score (0-100%) for your resume against the job description, powered by an LLM's reasoning.
+•	📊 AI-Generated Match Score: Get a 0–100% compatibility score using LLM-based reasoning.

-Detailed AI Analysis: Receive a comprehensive breakdown from the AI, including:
+•	🧠 Detailed AI Analysis: Receive comprehensive breakdowns, including:

-Overall compatibility assessment (e.g., "Good Alignment", "Some Gaps").
+- Compatibility assessment (e.g., "Good Alignment", "Some Gaps")

-Key strengths identified in your resume.
+- Key strengths in your resume

-Areas for development or missing requirements.
+- Missing qualifications or skills

-Actionable tailoring suggestions to improve your resume for that specific job.
+- Actionable suggestions to tailor your resume

-Relevant Sections Highlighting: See the most relevant parts of your resume that the AI considered for its analysis, along with their individual relevance scores.
+•	📌 Relevance Highlights: See the most relevant resume sections that influenced the AI’s analysis, each with individual relevance scores.
 🛠️ Technologies Used
-Python: The core programming language.

-Streamlit: For building the interactive web user interface.
+•	Python – Core language
+•	Streamlit – UI for interactive web app

-Langchain: Framework for orchestrating LLM interactions, document loading, and text processing.
+•	LangChain – LLM orchestration and text processing

-Hugging Face sentence-transformers: For generating high-quality semantic embeddings from text (runs locally, no API key needed).
+•	Hugging Face sentence-transformers – Local semantic embeddings

-FAISS: For efficient in-memory similarity search over resume content.
+•	FAISS – Fast in-memory similarity search

-pypdf: For extracting text from PDF resume files.
+•	pypdf – PDF text extraction

-Google Gemini API (gemini-2.0-flash): The LLM used for generative analysis and score calculation (free tier available).

-🚀 Getting Started
+•	Google Gemini API (gemini-2.0-flash) – Free-tier LLM for analysis and scoring 🚀 Getting Started
-Follow these instructions to set up and run the application locally or deploy it online.

-Prerequisites
+✅ Prerequisites
-Python 3.8+ installed on your system.
+• Python 3.8+

-A Google account to obtain a Gemini API key.
+• Google account for Gemini API key

-Local Setup & Run
+🔧 Local Setup
-Clone the Repository:
+1. Clone the repository:

 git clone https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME.git
 cd YOUR_REPOSITORY_NAME

-(Replace YOUR_USERNAME and YOUR_REPOSITORY_NAME with your actual GitHub details.)

-Create a Virtual Environment:
+2. Create and activate a virtual environment:

 python -m venv venv

-Activate the Virtual Environment:
+# Activate

-macOS / Linux:
+# macOS / Linux
 source venv/bin/activate

-Windows (Command Prompt):
+# Windows CMD
 .\venv\Scripts\activate

-Windows (PowerShell):
+# Windows PowerShell
 .\venv\Scripts\Activate.ps1

-Install Dependencies:
+3. Install dependencies:
-Make sure you have a requirements.txt file in your repository with the following content:

-streamlit
-langchain-community>=0.0.30
-langchain-core>=0.1.30
-langchain-google-genai>=0.0.10
-langchain-huggingface
-pypdf
-faiss-cpu
-sentence-transformers
-google-generativeai

-Then install them:

 pip install -r requirements.txt

-Get Your Google Gemini API Key:

-Go to Google AI Studio and log in with your Google account.

-Follow the prompts to "Get API key in Google AI Studio" and create a new API key.
+4. Get your Gemini API key from Google AI Studio and copy it.

-Copy the generated key.

-Set the API Key as an Environment Variable:
+5. Set the API key as an environment variable:
-Before running the app, set your API key in your terminal session.
-Replace "YOUR_ACTUAL_GOOGLE_API_KEY_HERE" with your copied key.

-macOS / Linux:
+# macOS / Linux
 export GOOGLE_API_KEY="YOUR_ACTUAL_GOOGLE_API_KEY_HERE"

-Windows (Command Prompt):
+# Windows CMD
 set GOOGLE_API_KEY="YOUR_ACTUAL_GOOGLE_API_KEY_HERE"

-Windows (PowerShell):
+# Windows PowerShell
 $env:GOOGLE_API_KEY="YOUR_ACTUAL_GOOGLE_API_KEY_HERE"

-Run the Streamlit App:
+6. Run the app:

 streamlit run app.py

-The application will open in your default web browser (usually at http://localhost:8501).
+Visit http://localhost:8501 in your browser.

-Online Deployment (Streamlit Community Cloud)
+🌐 Online Deployment with Streamlit Community Cloud
-You can deploy this application for free using Streamlit Community Cloud.

-Ensure GitHub Repository is Ready:

-Your app.py and requirements.txt files must be committed and pushed to a public GitHub repository.

-Securely Add Your API Key:

-Do NOT include your GOOGLE_API_KEY directly in your app.py file or secrets.toml within your public GitHub repository.
+7. Prepare your GitHub repo with app.py and requirements.txt committed.
+8. Secure your API key:

+- Go to Streamlit Cloud
-Go to share.streamlit.io and sign in with your GitHub account.
+- Log in with GitHub

-When deploying your app, or in its settings, navigate to the "Advanced settings" or "Secrets" section.

-Click "Add a new secret".
+- Go to Settings > Secrets

-Set the Key as GOOGLE_API_KEY and the Value as your actual Gemini API key.
-Save this secret.
+- Add a new secret with key: GOOGLE_API_KEY and your Gemini API key as value.

-Deploy the App:

-On the Streamlit Community Cloud dashboard, click "New app".

-Select your GitHub repository, the correct branch (e.g., main), and the path to your app.py file.

-Confirm your GOOGLE_API_KEY is set in the secrets.
+9. Deploy:

+- Click 'New app'
+- Select repo, branch, and path
-Click "Deploy!".
+- Click 'Deploy!'

-Streamlit Community Cloud will automatically build and host your application, providing you with a public URL.
-Any future pushes to your selected GitHub branch will automatically update your deployed app.

-👩‍💻 Usage
+👩‍💻 How to Use
-Upload Your Resume: Click the "Browse files" button to upload your resume in PDF format.

-Paste Job Description: Copy and paste the full job description text into the provided text area.

-Analyze Match: Click the "Analyze Match" button.

-View Results: The app will display an overall match score, a detailed AI-generated analysis (strengths, areas for improvement, and tailoring suggestions), and the most relevant sections of your resume that the AI considered.
+•	Upload Resume – Upload a PDF of your resume.
+•	Paste Job Description – Paste the text of a job posting.
+•	Click “Analyze Match” – Let the AI evaluate the alignment.
+•	View Results – See your match score, strengths, gaps, and suggestions.
 🤝 Contributing
-Feel free to fork this repository, open issues, or submit pull requests.
-Any contributions to improve the bot's functionality, accuracy, or user experience are welcome!
+Contributions are welcome!
+Feel free to:
+- Open issues
+- Fork and improve the repo
+- Submit pull requests

+Enhancements to accuracy, functionality, and UX are greatly appreciated.
 📄 License
-This project is open-source and available under the MIT License (or choose your preferred open-source license).
+This project is licensed under the MIT License.
+You’re free to use, modify, and distribute it as you like.